About

 Short bio

-Before joining HSG, I received my doctoral degree from the University of Zurich in 2020, where I also worked as a postdoctoral researcher until 2024.
-My PhD work focused on collaborative signaling systems to counter Distributed Denial-of-Service (DDoS) attacks, while my postdoctoral research explored passive tracking and tracing using radio signals and assessing their impact on privacy.
+Before joining HSG, I received my doctoral degree from the University of Zurich (UZH) in 2020, where I also served as a postdoctoral researcher until 2024.
+My PhD focused on collaborative signaling systems and cross-domain architectures to mitigate Distributed Denial-of-Service (DDoS) attacks.
+During my postdoc, I extended this work into the physical layer, exploring passive wireless sensing (Wi-Fi/BLE) and the privacy implications of RF-based tracking.